 Watermelon Lime Ice Cubes are a great way to flavor water without any added sugar.
 The perfect refreshing drink for summer.
 Whip up a batch and store them in your freezer!

 - 2 cups chopped watermelon

-- Place watermelon and lime juice in a food processor or blender and blend until it’s a liquid consistency.
+Add watermelon, lime juice and mint leaves to a food processor or blender and blend until it becomes a liquid.

-- Pour the liquid into the ice cube tray.
-Freeze for at least 2 hours.
+Pour the liquid into the ice cube tray, and freeze for at least 2 hours.

 - Watermelon juice has been show to alleviate muscle soreness.

 - Watermelon is a good source of Vitamin A, Vitamin B6, Vitamin C and Potassium.